sachinv1693/LSB-Steganography/README.md

     ./a.out -e beautiful.bmp secret.txt

-The above input will generate an additional image file in the project directory namely "stego_img.bmp" which is default output filename
+The above input will generate an additional image file in the project directory namely "stego_img.bmp" which is default output filename.
 You can provide your own output filename by giving 4th argument as shown below:
 (Note that this filename must be having ".bmp" format, otherwise an error message will be shown)